ljw1004/csharpspec/README.md

 -------------------------------------------------------------

 The following experiment is about languages for codeblocks.
+I was hoping to use the CommonMark notion of "info-string" to provide additional context for the code block.
+But it turns out that GitHub doesn't recognize info-strings at all, so I can't.

+This first example renders fine in GitHub:

 ```csharp
 int x = (y is bool);
 ```

+This next one isnt' even recognized as a codeblock!
+Github just turns it into a paragraph.

 ```csharp additional information
 int x = (y is bool);
 ```

+As for this one

 ```csharp class C { void f() {
 int x = (y is bool);